groupdocs-viewer/GroupDocs.Viewer-Docs/net/getting-started/viewer-use-cases/how-to-view-pdf-documents-using-csharp.md

 ## Disable character grouping

-When you render PDF files in other formats, GroupDocs.Viewer groups separate characters into words to improve rendering performance.
+When you render PDF files in other formats, GroupDocs.Viewer groups individual characters into words to improve rendering performance.
 If your document contains hieroglyphic or special symbols, you may need to disable character grouping to generate a more precise layout.
 To do this, use the [PdfOptions.DisableCharsGrouping](https://apireference.groupdocs.com/net/viewer/groupdocs.viewer.options/pdfoptions/properties/disablecharsgrouping) option, as shown below:

 ```csharp
 using GroupDocs.Viewer;